mimi-saki/misaki.github.io/content/posts/alert-test.md

 ---
-title: "GitHub Style Alert Test"
+title: "Spin Coater"
-date: 2025-06-01T10:00:00+08:00
+date: 2024-02-01T10:00:00+08:00
-slug: test-alert
+slug: spin-coater
 draft: false
-description: "Testing GitHub-style Alert and folding features"
-tags: ["test", "alert", "markdown"]
+description: "Collaborated with other teammates to sketch and create the first version of the spin coater"
+tags: ["prototyping", "CAD", "Arduino"]
 categories: ["Github"]
 ---

-# GitHub Style Alert Testing

-This article is used to test the new GitHub-style Alert feature and folding functionality.

-## Alert Syntax
+# What is a spin coater?

+The spin coater is one of the three primary tools used by Irvine Hacker Fab students to coat and spin our own silicon wafers.
+Like what the name implies, the spin coater's job is to hold a silicon wafer in place while spinning to achieve an even layer of photoresist.

 ### Note Alert